Grasshopper-Tekla Live Link FAQ

 Back to top

-A: There are no dedicated components for bolts or welds.
-As a workaround it´s possible to insert any component or plugin that generates these object types.
+A: There are no dedicated components for bolts.
+As a workaround it´s possible to insert any component or plugin that generates bolts, e.g. the Auto Bolt component.

 Back to top